 Pronunciation of 'Poaceae'

-The word 'Poaceae' refers to a family of plants commonly known as grasses.
-It is pronounced as /poʊˈeɪ.si.iː/ in English, with stress on the second syllable.
+The word 'Poaceae' refers to a large family of plants commonly known as grasses.
+It is pronounced as 'poʊˈeɪ.si.iː' in English, with stress on the second syllable.
+The family includes important cereal crops, bamboos, and grasses used for lawns and pastures.

 Word Origin

-The term 'Poaceae' originates from the Latin word 'poa,' meaning 'grass,' and the suffix '-aceae,' which is used to denote a family in botanical nomenclature.
+The word 'Poaceae' originates from the Latin word 'poa,' meaning grass, and the suffix '-aceae,' which is used to denote plant families in botanical nomenclature.

 Pronunciation Details